 OLAM is an organization committed to constantly learning and growing.
 As part of our values, we bring together individuals and organizations with different motivations around a shared commitment to improve the quality and integrity of our work with vulnerable communities in the developing world.

 Inspired by recent international anti-racism work, our team decided to bring this conversation back to the OLAM community.
 We began reflecting on broader issues of privilege that exist in the international development, global service, and humanitarian aid sectors.
 We encouraged our members to share examples of racism, saviorism, and power dynamics from their own experiences in the field, and together, started to look for ways to address these issues.
-As a step in this process, we just recently organized a webinar ‘Ethical Approaches to Development’ with JW3 featuring Jean-Claude (JC) Nkulikiyimfura from Agahozo-Shalom Youth Village, Mireille Flores from World Jewish Relief, and Hannah Gaventa, an individual practitioner member of OLAM who currently works for Palladium.
+As a step in this process, in August 2020 we organized a webinar ‘Ethical Approaches to Development’ with JW3 featuring Jean-Claude (JC) Nkulikiyimfura from Agahozo-Shalom Youth Village, Mireille Flores from World Jewish Relief, and Hannah Gaventa, an individual practitioner member of OLAM who currently works for Palladium.

 Some of the main issues our community raised had to do with communications: The way we talk about our experiences in the field, local organizations and communities in the developing world, and the images we decide to share on our websites and social media, can all shape the way we – and our audiences – view the world.